-Some microphone manufacturers design mic specific shock mounts.
+Some microphone manufacturers design mic-specific shock mounts.
 Neumann immediately comes to mind as they have designed a shock mount for each and every one of their microphones.
 The shock mounts are designed specifically for their dedicated microphone and are nearly always the best choice!

 What is a microphone pop filter?
 Pop filters and shock mounts are often used together when recording vocals in a studio.
 A microphone pop filter is a screen that protects a mic from plosive sounds while still allowing sound waves to enter the mic.
-Plosives are bursts of air from the mouth caused by the sounds P, B, T, D, K, and G.
+Plosives are bursts of air from the mouth caused by the sounds of P, B, T, D, K, and G.

-For more information on microphones pop filters and plosives, check out my articles What Is A Microphone Pop Filter And When Should You Use One? and Top 10 Tips For Eliminating Microphone Pops And Plosives.
+For more information on microphone pop filters and plosives, check out my articles What Is A Microphone Pop Filter And When Should You Use One? and Top 10 Tips For Eliminating Microphone Pops And Plosives.